 GraphQL over WebSockets

-A couple of years ago, while I was still working at Apollo, Lee Byron (opens in a new tab), Rob Zhu (opens in a new tab), Dotan Simha (opens in a new tab) and I (opens in a new tab) worked on the GraphQL Subscriptions spec and the reference implementation.
+A couple of years ago, while I was still working at Apollo, Lee Byron, Rob Zhu, Dotan Simha and I worked on the GraphQL Subscriptions spec and the reference implementation.

-During that work, we created and merged the reference implementation into graphql-js (opens in a new tab) and created two supporting libraries: graphql-subscriptions (opens in a new tab) and subscriptions-transport-ws (opens in a new tab).
-Here is a talk with deep dive into all the details (opens in a new tab).
+During that work, we created and merged the reference implementation into graphql-js and created two supporting libraries: graphql-subscriptions and subscriptions-transport-ws.
+Here is a talk with deep dive into all the details.

-Since leaving Apollo, not a lot of work has been gone into those libraries (opens in a new tab).
-That's why I was so thrilled that Denis (opens in a new tab) decided to pick up that important work and create a new library for the WebSocket Protocol.
+Since leaving Apollo, not a lot of work has been gone into those libraries.
+That’s why I was so thrilled that Denis decided to pick up that important work and create a new library for the WebSocket Protocol.

 We will support his work of maintaining the library and standardizing it with the GraphQL over HTTP working group.
 This is a part of a lot of exciting work coming up about GraphQL and real-time, so follow us for new things in this space!